 C: Myles Turner, Brook Lopez, Mason Plumlee

 Seven of those have Team USA experience, having thrived on the junior level.
 Kemba Walker was named MVP of the FIBA U18 Americas Championship in 2008 and is likely to take on another big role with this squad.
 At 29, the three-time All-Star is a veteran presence and perhaps USA’s best overall playmaker.
 Walker, who signed with the Boston Celtics this summer, is coming off the best year of his career, in which he averaged 25.6 points, 5.9 assists and 4.4 rebounds per game.

 “This is like a once-in-a-lifetime opportunity for a lot of us,” Walker told reporters after a practice in Las Vegas.
 “I think a lot of us are happy those guys pulled out.
 This is our chance to get on the big stage and showcase our talents.
 It’s a chance for us to do something new, to be a new-look team.”

 Both Utah’s Donovan Mitchell and Milwaukee’s Khris Middleton are used to carrying significant scoring loads.
 Mitchell averaged a team-high 23.8 points per game in 2018-19, while Middleton, a first-time All-Star, posted 18.3 points on 38% shooting from three.

-Tatum, Kuzma and Fox, three members of the 2017 draft class, have shown incredible potential.
-They’re all looking to further prove themselves in Year 3 and the World Cup provides their first platform.
+Tatum and Brown have shown incredible potential and are looking to further prove themselves after a rocky overall season in Boston.
+The World Cup provides their first platform.